-It is important to not make excuses when you fail to achieve the tasks that you need to complete to achieve your goals.
+The importance of not making excuses (procrastinating) when working to achieve your goals, cannot be over-estimated.
 Not only is it very important to your personal development to review your progress and learn both from your successes and your failures but it is important that you are honest with yourself in respect to your reasons for non-achievement when that occurs.
 Excuses are often a form of procrastination.

 Often non-achievement of tasks or goals is due to fear.
 If you know that this is the case you can start to think about how you can make the task or goal seem less frightening (perhaps by breaking it down into smaller, more manageable steps, for example).